The BlackSheeps

-The BlackSheeps was a Norwegian Sami band from Nesseby.
+The BlackSheeps was a Norwegian Sami band from Nesseby Municipality in Finnmark county.
 Their breakthrough came following their participation in the MGP jr, a song contest for children organised by Norwegian state broadcaster NRK.
 Having won MGP jr 2008 with the song Oro jaska, beana (Be Quiet, Dog) the group went on to represent Norway in the MGP Nordic 2008.
 They also won this competition after receiving more than half the votes.
-The band was recently the subject of a legal dispute over the dismissal of two band members, unpaid royalties, and the right to use the band name.
+In 2011, the band was the subject of a legal dispute over the dismissal of two band members, unpaid royalties, and the right to use the band name.
 However, it was ruled that the band still holds the right to the name, and former band members Alexander Touryguin and Viktoria Eriksen are not owed any money.

 Career

 The group was formed in 2008 by singer Agnete Johnsen, guitarist Emelie Nilsen, bassist Alexander Touryguin, and drummer Viktoria Eriksen.
 On 2 June 2007 the group participated in Melodi Grand Prix Junior 2008 with their song "Oro, Jaska, Beana."
 The group won the contest and went on to represent Norway in MGP Nordic 2008.
 On 29 November 2008 the group won MGP Nordic 2008 after receiving more than half of the votes.
 "Oro, Jaska, Beana" reached #1 in the Norwegian Singles Charts afterwards.
 In June 2010, Touryguin and Eriksen were dismissed from the band and were replaced by Nikolaj Gloppen and Simon Stenvoll Pedersen respectively.
 In 2011, the band participated in Melodi Grand Prix 2011, with their song "Dance Tonight."
 They ultimately came 2nd place, losing out to the song "Haba Haba" by Stella Mwangi.
 The band became the subject of a legal dispute over the dismissal of Touryguin and Eriksen, unpaid royalties and the right to use the band name.
 However, it was ruled that the band still holds the right to the name, and Touryguin and Eriksen are not owed any money.